MaxKrog/rogue-project/README.md

 To initialize it:
 1. Copy the example profile to ~/.dbt/profiles.yml

-    mkdir -p ~/.dbt # Create ~/.dbt folder if it does not already exist cp profiles.yml.example ~/.dbt/profiles.yml # ATT!
-This copies the example file, but also overrides any previous file.
-Only use if first time setting up.

 2. Update the keyfile variable to point to a service account json key